andyngh/noHiC/README.md

 seqkit seq -m 100000 CAMA-C-2.asm.bp.p_ctg.pure.fa -o CAMA-C-2.asm.bp.p_ctg.pure.for_asm.fa
 ```

-### 3.2.
-Creating Personalized Reference for the Target Genome
+### 3.2. nohic-refpick.sh: Creating Personalized Reference for the Target Genome

 In parallel with contig decontamination, we will create a personalized reference (synref) for *A. thaliana* CAMA-C-2 here using `nohic-refpick.sh`.
 The general usage of the subscript is as following.